 We have implemented measures to ensure proper sanitation occurs in our city buildings, especially those where the public is welcomed.

-City Offices Currently Closed to the Public:
+City Offices Currently Reopened to the Public:

 - City Hall, 110 SE Watula Ave.

 - Office of the Mayor

 - City Clerk’s Office, Clerk@ocalafl.org